top of page

 Officers

-President: Patrick Burke
+Past President: Patrick Burke

 Prior to joining the faculty at DCU, Patrick worked as a primary school teacher, advisor with the Professional Development Service for Teachers and as a Lecturer at Mary Immaculate College, Limerick.
 He also spent a year working in the Children’s Literature Centre at Frostburg State University, Maryland.
 He is the current chairperson of the NCCA Primary Language Development Group and a member of the editorial board of Literacy, published by UKLA.
+Patrick is engaged in a range of research projects relating to literacy and education more broadly.
+He has been an executive committee member of LAI since 2020.
+Prior to taking on the role of President in 2025, he also served as membership secretary.
+He has served on several LAI conference committees, including the local organising committee for the 2022 European Conference on Literacy held in DCU.

 Secretary: Róisín Ní Mhúlláin